-- Take courses that can improve communication.
-Taking elective courses such as public speaking can help a student develop and improve his or her communication skills.
-Since communication is an important element of substance abuse/addiction counseling, it is essential that an aspiring drug counselor is capable of communicating with individuals from diverse backgrounds in a variety of ways.
+Taking elective courses, like public speaking, can help a student develop and improve his or her communication skills.
+Since communication is an important element of substance abuse and addiction counseling, it's essential that an aspiring drug counselor is capable of communicating with individuals from diverse backgrounds in a variety of ways.

-- Volunteer.
-Participating in volunteer hours at a hospital or substance abuse center or facility can provide a student with first-hand experience and exposure to the kinds of people drug counselors work with on a daily basis.
+Additionally, logging volunteer hours at a hospital or substance abuse center can provide a student with first-hand experience and exposure to the kinds of people drug counselors work with on a daily basis.

 Step 2: Earn Practicum Hours

-Requirements for practicum hours are different in each state.
-In California, for example, students must document two years or 4,000 hours of supervised counseling hours before they can apply for certification.
-In most states, supervisors generally evaluate interns on ethical conduct and competency.
+Requirements for practicum hours vary by state and desired certification level.
+However, all states mandate that counselors working in private practice complete 2,000 to 4,000 hours of supervised clinical experience.
+In most states, supervisors evaluate interns on ethical conduct and competency.
 The ability to implement effective counseling strategies is included in the competency evaluation process.

-Once the required education and practicum counseling hours are completed, students may take a state certification exam.
-Most states require that certification be renewed every two years in order to keep the certification current.
+Once required education and practicum counseling hours are completed, an aspiring drug counselor might have to take a state licensure or certification exam.
+Most states require that licensure or certification be renewed every two years.

 Step 4: Consider National Certification